bschollnick/QuickBBS/docs/ink_language_guide.md

 -> main
 ```

 After taking A once it is gone; B stays forever.
-This is why §1.1 is
+This is why section 1.1 is
 surprising: the wrapped form defeats tracking that otherwise works fine.

 **`*` strands players.** A knot whose only exits are once-only leaves a